Optimal policies for Bayesian olfactory search in turbulent flows: Discussion

 Finally, we used a near-optimal policy to study the spatial dependence of the mean excess arrival time, a proxy for the intrinsic problem difficulty as a function of starting point.
 This dependence is strongly anisotropic: the mean excess arrival time increases monotonically as the agent starts further downwind, but has a strongly non-monotonic dependence on crosswind distance.
 Moving only a few $\lambda$ off-axis has virtually no effect on the problem difficulty and may even make it slightly easier, which may be related to why cast-and-surge is an effective search strategy.

 The approach proposed in this work can be extended in several directions.
-First, and most importantly, it would be extremely interesting to validate it on realistic data from direct numerical simulations of emission from a point source in 2--D or 3--D turbulent flows, where the model used is evidently not fully correct.
+First, and most importantly, it would be extremely interesting to validate it on realistic data from direct numerical simulations of emission from a point source in 2--D or 3--D turbulent flows, where a Markovian model for observations will necessarily be incomplete.
+A study of this kind is currently ongoing.
 Second, similar techniques can be used to attack multi-source problems and/or multi-agent problems.
 It is increasingly urgent to identify clear set-up with high quality and quantity of data for training and validations of data-driven algorithms, and the one here studied is certainly a good paradigmatic candidate.